 - Pumpkin: This awesome vegetable/fruit is chock full of vitamin A, with a nice dose of vitamin C, potassium, and vitamin E as well!
 It also contains Lutein and Zeaxanthin to protect good eyesight.
 Pumpkin smoothies are great for weight loss because of their low calorie count.
 (1)

 - Coconut milk: A wonderful source of manganese, iron, magnesium, and copper.
 It also contains lauric acid and healthy fats which may promote weight loss.
-(2)
+(2) I have a super easy tutorial for how to make coconut milk from scratch!

 - Banana: Filled with vitamin B6, potassium, and magnesium as well as helping to regulate blood sugar levels.
 They also help support digestive and heart health (3).